caterpillar-coevolution/Datura-wrightii-differential-expression/README.md

 # Datura wrightii genome project
 # Data and code associated with the project.
-Raw data is not yet uploaded to GenBAnk.
-This file will be updated when they are.
+# Assembly and raw HiFi reads can be found on NCBI (BioProject: PRJNA966699; BioSample: SAMN34546691).
+Raw transcriptome data will be available on NCBI GenBank (BioProject: PRJNA966699)